It Can't Happen Here: Plot

-Shad Ledue, the local district commissioner and Jessup's former hired man, resents his old employer.
-Ledue eventually discovers Jessup's actions and has him sent to a concentration camp.
-Ledue subsequently terrorizes Jessup's family and particularly his daughter Sissy, who he unsuccessfully attempts to seduce.
-Sissy discovers evidence of corrupt dealings on the part of Ledue which she exposes to Francis Tasbrough, a one-time friend of Jessup and Ledue's superior in the administrative hierarchy.
-Tasbrough has Ledue imprisoned in the same camp as Jessup, where inmates Ledue had sent there organize Ledue's murder.
-After a relatively brief incarceration Jessup escapes when his friends bribe one of the camp guards.
-He flees to Canada where he rejoins the New Underground.
+Shad Ledue, the local district commissioner and Doremus' former hired man, resents his old employer.
+After discovering Jessup's actions, Ledue has him sent to a concentration camp, where he is abused and tortured.
+Ledue terrorizes Doremus' family and particularly his younger daughter Sissy, whom he unsuccessfully attempts to seduce.
+(Sissy is dating Julian Falck, a college student who eventually joins the Minute Men as a spy for the Underground.)
+Sissy discovers evidence of corrupt dealings on the part of Ledue, which she exposes to Francis Tasbrough, a one-time friend of Doremus, and Ledue's superior in the administrative hierarchy.

+Tasbrough has Ledue imprisoned in the same camp as Doremus, where inmates sent there by Ledue organize Ledue's murder.
+Doremus eventually escapes when his friends bribe one of the camp guards.
+He flees to Canada and rejoins the New Underground.
 He later serves the organization as a spy, passing along information and urging locals to resist Windrip.

-In time, Windrip's hold on power weakens as the economic prosperity he promised fails to materialize, and increased numbers of disillusioned Americans, including Vice President Perley Beecroft, flee to both Canada and Mexico.
-Windrip also angers his Secretary of State, Lee Sarason, who had served earlier as his chief political operative and adviser.
+In time, Windrip's hold on power weakens as his promised economic prosperity fails to materialize, and increasing numbers of disillusioned Americans, including Vice President Perley Beecroft, flee the country.
+Windrip also angers his secretly-gay Secretary of State, Lee Sarason, who had served earlier as his chief political operative and adviser.
 Sarason and Windrip's other lieutenants, including General Dewey Haik, seize power and exile the president to France.
 Sarason succeeds Windrip, but his extravagant and relatively weak rule creates a power vacuum in which Haik and others vie for power.

-In a bloody putsch, Haik leads a party of military supporters into the White House, kills Sarason and his associates, and proclaims himself president.
-The two coups cause a slow erosion of Corpo power and Haik's government desperately tries to arouse patriotism by launching an unjustified invasion of Mexico, slandering the country in state-run newspapers and ordering a mass conscription of young American men, infuriating many who had until then been staunch Corpo loyalists.
+In a putsch, Haik leads a party of military supporters into the White House, kills Sarason and his associates, and proclaims himself president.
+The two coups cause a slow erosion of Corpo power.
+Haik's government tries to arouse patriotism by launching an invasion of Mexico, slandering the country in state-run newspapers and ordering a mass conscription of young American men, infuriating many who had until then been Corpo loyalists.
 Riots and rebellions break out across the country, with many realizing the Corpos have misled them.

 General Emmanuel Coon, one of Haik's senior officers, defects to the opposition with a large portion of his army, giving strength to the resistance movement.
 Although Haik remains in control of much of the country, a new civil war soon breaks out as the resistance tries to consolidate its grasp on the Midwest.
-The novel ends after the beginning of the conflict, with Jessup working as an agent for the New Underground in Corpo-occupied portions of southern Minnesota.
+As the conflict begins, Doremus works as an agent for the New Underground in Corpo-occupied portions of southern Minnesota; the final words of the novel are that "a Doremus Jessup can never die."